- 2 cups heavy whipping cream

 - In a large saucepan, cook cream and broccoli, uncovered, over medium-low heat for 5-6 minutes or until broccoli is crisp-tender.
 Meanwhile, cook tortellini according to package directions.

 - Stir 2 cups cheese and pepper into broccoli mixture.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 8-10 minutes or until mixture is thickened, stirring occasionally.
+Reduce heat; simmer, uncovered, for 10-12 minutes or until cheese is melted and mixture is thickened, stirring occasionally.

 - Drain tortellini; add to sauce and toss to coat.
 Sprinkle with parsley and remaining cheese.
 Yield: 6 servings.